roocs/clisops/docs/installation.rst

 .. warning::

-   Some average operations (`clisops.core.average_shape`) require at least version 0.5.2 of the `xESMF` package.
+   Some average operations (`clisops.core.average_shape`) require a recent version of the `xESMF` package.
-   Unfortunately, this package is not available on pypi at the time these lines were written and it also depends on packages (ESMF, ESMpy) unavailable on windows.
+   Unfortunately, this package is not available on PyPI at the time these lines were written and it also depends on packages (ESMF, ESMpy) unavailable on windows.
 It can still be installed on osx/linux through `conda` or directly [from source](https://github.com/pangeo-data/xESMF/).